KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 Learning math will not be easy.
 Learning anything of substance is not easy.
 It can be complex, abstract and boring.
 But it is worthwhile.

 The introduction to any book or course will likely be simple.
 It's designed to whet your appetite.
-But it will quickly progress to harder examples that you will struggle with or have to come back to, many times.
+But it will quickly progress to harder examples that you will struggle with or have to revisit, many times.

 Once you hit that point, THAT'S when you're really learning.
 When you start to feel that stress and desire to look at your phone and scroll through social media feeds, that's when you need to double down.

+Obstacles are not problems, they are there for training.
+You are either training yourself to run away from difficulty, or to face it.

-Do not turn away from the discomfort, it's not a bad thing, it's a signal that you're on the right track.
-Accept it and keep going.
+Struggling to understand is a signal that you're on the right track.
+Embrace it and keep going.
 Maybe you need to approach a problem in a different way, but DO NOT BACK DOWN or succumb to distraction.
-Use whatever productivity trick you want.
+Use whatever productivity trick works for you.

 This feeling of discomfort during learning is a natural part of the process.
 Using your brain is expensive, in terms of bodily resources.
-Your body thinks it's better for survival to get food or social validation, and it's resisting.
+Your body thinks it's better for survival to get social validation, or a snack, so it resists.
 Don't quote me on that, I'm not a fucking evolutionary biologist, but that's what it feels like. :P

 Whenever I feel that discomfort, I get _excited_!
 Because that tells me that I've struck gold, I'm _learning_!
 My existing understanding is breaking down, and a stronger base is being built with the pieces.